Creating Your First Projection

 When the data has not been saved yet, you will see an Edited indication.

-Click Next to continue to the next data entry page or select your desired next page by clicking the name of the page under the left navigation menu.
+Click Next to continue to the next data entry page or select your desired next page by clicking it under the left navigation menu.
 We will follow the default order of data entry pages in this article.

 3